 Times since vaccination Protection from the shingles vaccine wears off over time.
 The highest protection against shingles is during the first year after receiving the vaccine.
 By 6 years after being vaccinated, protection is very low.

 Booster doses There is no information about whether a booster dose of the shingles vaccine provides any benefit.
-Although there are no recommendations, adults who have previously received the shingles vaccine can receive a second dose after at least 1 year.
+Although there are no recommendations, adults who have previously received the shingles vaccine can receive a second dose after 1 year.
 There are no safety concerns about receiving a second dose.

 Who should get the shingles vaccine?

 Some people aged under 65 years who are at increased risk of shingles may also want to think about having the vaccination, although it is not funded for this group.
+If you would like to have it at a younger or older age, you may need to pay.
+Ask your doctor or nurse if you are unsure.

 You may be at increased risk of shingles if you have: